Cristiaaannn/Cristiaaannn/README.md

    - From the ground up, developed a low-level smart home system with a user-friendly application.
 Overseeing serial communications between peripherals.

 4. **DSA Repo**
    - DSA Playground with pthread: Preparing a repository showcasing data structures implemented using pthread, and building server-client programs manipulating these structures.
-A journey to demonstrate my mastery of algorithms and concurrent programming.

 #### 🌟 Professional Statement: